gausec/AppliedGenomicsAnalysis/Final_Project/README.md

 ### Aim:
 We are using [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD#Overview) to better understand gene flow between three geographically distinct populations of king rail (_Rallus elegans_).
 One individual from each population will be compared using [ABBABABA(D-stat)](http://www.popgen.dk/angsd/index.php/Abbababa).
-Our presentation of our steps and findings is located in the presentations subdirectory.
+Our presentation of our steps and findings is located in the PresentationSlides subdirectory.

 ---
 ### Contents